czipperz/asert/README.md

 #ASERT Keyboard Layout

-**CURRENTLY NOT FUNCTIONAL because of a recent patch to the xserver.
-Will atempt to fix**

 We want to take the QWERTY keyboard and vertically realign it to be more efficient.

 Middle row is prioritized over top and top over bottom.